-PyPI deployment
+PyPI Deployment

-This page documents deployments using dpl v1 which currently is the default version.
-The next major version dpl v2 will be released soon, and we recommend starting to use it.
+This page documents deployments using dpl v1 which is currently the legacy version.
+The dpl v2 is released, and we recommend useig it.
 Please see our blog post for details. dpl v2 documentation can be found here.

 Travis CI can automatically release your Python package to PyPI after a successful build.

-For a minimal configuration, generate PyPI API token and add the following to your .travis.yml:
+For a minimal configuration, generate PyPI API token and add the following to your .travis.yml

 deploy: